-Redemptions in Other Permitted Purchases Redemptions if we fail to Connection with our Initial of Public Shares by us or Complete an Initial Business Business Combination our Affiliates Combination Calculation of redemption price Redemptions at the time of our initial business combination may be made pursuant to a tender offer or in connection with a stockholder vote.
+Redemptions in Connection with our Initial Business Combination

+Redemptions at the time of our initial business combination may be made business combination, our pursuant to a tender offer or in connection with a stockholder vote.
 The redemption price will be the same whether we conduct redemptions pursuant to a tender offer or in connection with a stockholder vote.
-In either case, our public stockholders may redeem their public shares for cash equal to the aggregate amount then on deposit in the trust account as of two business days prior to the consummation of the initial business combination (which is initially anticipated to be \$10.00 per public share), including interest earned on the funds held in the trust account and not previously released to us to pay our taxes divided by the number of then outstanding public shares, subject to the limitation that no redemptions will take place, if all of the redemptions would cause our net tangible assets to be less than \$5,000,001 as described elsewhere in this prospectus and any limitations (including but not limited to cash requirements) agreed to in connection with the negotiation of terms of a proposed initial business If we seek stockholder approval of our initial business combination, our sponsor, directors, officers, advisors or their affiliates may purchase shares in privately negotiated transactions or in the open market prior to or following completion of our initial business combination.
-There is no limit to the prices that our sponsor, directors, officers, advisors or their affiliates may pay in these transactions.
+In either business combination. case, our public stockholders may redeem their public shares for cash equal to the aggregate amount then on deposit in the trust account as of two business days prior to the consummation of the initial business combination (which is initially anticipated to be \$10.00 per public share), including interest earned on the funds held in the trust account and not previously released to us to pay our taxes divided by the number of then outstanding public shares, subject to the limitation that no redemptions will take place, if all of the redemptions would cause our net tangible assets to be less than \$5,000,001 as described elsewhere in this prospectus and any limitations (including but not limited to cash requirements) agreed to in connection with the negotiation of terms of a proposed initial business combination.

+Other Permitted Purchases of Public Shares by us or our Affiliates

+If we seek stockholder approval of our initial sponsor, directors, officers, advisors or their affiliates may purchase shares in privately negotiated transactions or in the open market prior to or following completion of our initial There is no limit to the prices that our sponsor, directors, officers, advisors or their affiliates may pay in these transactions.

+Redemptions if we fail to Complete an Initial Business Combination

 If we are unable to complete our initial business combination within 24 months from the closing of this offering, we will redeem all public shares at a per-share price, payable in cash, equal to the aggregate amount, then on deposit in the trust account (which is initially anticipated to be \$10.00 per public share) including interest earned on the funds held in the trust account and not previously released to us to pay our taxes (less up to \$100,000 of interest to pay dissolution expenses), divided by the number of then outstanding public shares.

-Redemptions in Other Permitted Purchases Redemptions if we fail to Connection with our Initial of Public Shares by us or Complete an Initial Business Business Combination our Affiliates Combination Impact to remaining stockholders The redemptions in connection with our initial business combination will reduce the book value per share for our remaining stockholders, who will bear the burden of the taxes payable.
-If the permitted purchases described above are made there would be no impact to our remaining stockholders because the purchase price would not be paid by us.
-The redemption of our public shares if we fail to complete our initial business combination will reduce the book value per share for the shares held by our initial stockholders, who will be our only remaining stockholders after such redemptions.
+Redemptions in Connection with our Initial Business Combination Other Permitted Purchases of Public Shares by us or our Affiliates Impact to remaining The redemptions in If the permitted purchases stockholders connection with our initial described above are made business combination will there would be no impact reduce the book value per to our remaining share for our remaining stockholders, who will bear the burden of the taxes payable.

+our minates

+If the permitted purchases The re

+described above are made public

+there would be no impact comple

+to our remaining busine

+stockholders because the reduce

+purchase price would not share f

+be paid by us. our ini

+who w

+Combination

+The redemption of our

+public shares if we fail to

+complete our initial

+business combination will

+reduce the book value per

+share for the shares held by

+our initial stockholders,

+who will be our only

+remaining stockholders

+after such redemptions.

+Redemptions if we fail to

+Complete an Initial Business